Why 2025 marks a turning point

 RoverTito (Space Bee Tech): the first Argentine lunar rover

-Addipod: a 3D printed CubeSat deployer
+Addipod: a 3D-printed CubeSat deployer

 Tlon Space: a lightweight orbital launcher made in Argentina

-Aventura I, with a takeoff mass of only 850–1,000 kg, aims to become the lightest orbital launcher in the world.
+Adventure I, with a takeoff mass of only 850–1,000 kg, aims to become the lightest orbital launcher in the world.
 It can place 25 kg into orbits ranging from 200 to 550 km.

 This would allow for something unprecedented for the country: sovereign access to space for nanosatellites.

-X-band SAR satellites for interferometry
+SAR satellites in X-band for interferometry

 Satellitear